 Clogs in residential plumbing.
 Wipes might actually flush down your toilet, but that's just the beginning of their journey, which may lead the wipes right back to your bathroom floor.
-Most "flushable" wipes don't immediately disintegrate in water and will stay intact after being flushed.
+Many "flushable" wipes don't immediately disintegrate in water and will stay intact after being flushed.
 Non-flushable wipes are not made to disintegrate in water.
-So, whether you are flushing "flushable" or non-flushable wipes, both can get stuck and clog your pipes resulting in a flood of sewage in your home and yard.
+So, whether you are flushing "flushable" or non-flushable wipes, both can get stuck and clog your pipes, resulting in a flood of sewage in your home and yard.

 Fatbergs in city sewers and pipes.
 Residential plumbing clogs are just the tip of the FATBERG.
 Yes, you read that right.
 If wipes actually make the pilgrimage down your toilet and through the residential plumbing system, they set up residence in city sewer systems and clog city pipes.
-Occasionally, wipes will meet up with partners-in-crime, fats, oils, and grease, to form fatbergs (the largest fatberg ever documented was found in London and span the length of two professional soccer fields).
+Occasionally, wipes will meet up with partners-in-crime, fats, oils, and grease, to form fatbergs (the largest fatberg ever documented was found in London and spans the length of two professional soccer fields).